borkdominik/bigUML/docs/tutorial/1_CreatingNodes.md

 }
 ```

 Do you remember the step where we created the tool palette?
-There was a line where you used `UmlComponent_Artifact.typeId()`; go recheck it.
+There was a line where you used `UmlDemo_Artifact.typeId()`; go recheck it.
 The client sends that `typeId` if you create a new element through the tool palette in the `Create*Operation`.
 Consequently, the `CreateNodeOperation` has the `typeId` and the `position` of the mouse in the graph.

-Here, you map the `CreateNodeOperation` + `UmlComponent_Artifact.typeId()` to the `CreateArtifactContribution`.
+Here, you map the `CreateNodeOperation` + `UmlDemo_Artifact.typeId()` to the `CreateArtifactContribution`.

 Now the UML-GLSP-Server will send the `CreateArtifactContribution` to the UML-ModelServer if it receives the correct `typeId` and the `component` diagram is open.